RYOMAEKAWA/IFFSbio/README.md

-# IFFSbio: Bioinformatics Test Package for IFFS Data
+# IFFSbio: Bioinformatics Test Package for IFFS hands-on seminar

 ##  Overview

-**IFFSbio** is an R package designed for bioinformatics analysis, particularly for **IFFS data**.
+**IFFSbio** is an R package designed for bioinformatics analysis, particularly for **IFFS hands-on seminar**.
 It provides various functions for:
 - **Data preprocessing**
 - **Differential expression analysis**